mnahkies/persistent-storage/README.md

     npm install --save persistent-storage

-A generated typescript definition file is provided with the package and should be referenced like
+A typescript definition file is provided with the package and will be automatically used by the typescript compiler

-    /// <reference path="node_modules/persistent-storage/persistent-storage.d.ts" />

 ## Running Unit Tests
 The unit tests use mocha and phantomjs, and are setup to run by the standard npm test command.